 RAF Halton 69th Entry Archives

 25th July 1952: The Queen presents the colour to Sergeant Apprentice F. M. A. Hines, who received it on behalf of the No. 1 School of Technical Training.
 Lord Trenchard was also present.
 This archive is based on a box of stuff I "inherited" after the 2019 reunion of the 69th Entry to the RAF's Aircraft Apprentices technical training scheme, which was based at the No. 1 School of Technical Training at RAF Halton between 1922 and 1993 (it has since moved to RAF Cosford).

-An "Entry" was one of two or three intakes of apprentices per year to a scheme which had been started in the 1920s in order to produce qualified aircraft technicians who would, hopefully, go out into the wider RAF armed with a high level of training.
+An "Entry" was one of two or three intakes of apprentices, known as "Brats", per year to a scheme which had been started in 1920 in order to produce qualified aircraft technicians who would, hopefully, go out into the wider RAF armed with a high level of training.
 Graduates of the scheme are known as Old Haltonians.

 The 69th Entry commenced training in September 1951 with a combined strength of 357.
 About 208 apprentices of the Entry graduated on July 26th 1954.
 It is the Entry which included my old man, hence the interest.

 The 69th ended up referring to itself as The Royal Entry because it was picked to represent all of RAF Halton at the Coronation in 1953, where it lined part of the route along Regent Street.
 It was also one of several Entries in residence and on parade when Halton received the Queen's Colour in 1952, in a ceremony which was one of the new Queen's first ever official engagements.